bldl/jspl/README.md

 ## Conditions
 ```
-condition name holds when someProposition is "value1" and someOtherCondition is False
+condition name holds when someTweakable is "value1" and someOtherCondition is False
 ```

 ## Markdown support
-Multiline strings (laboratory description, concern description) are by default interpreted as markdown.
+Multiline strings (laboratory description, issue description) are by default interpreted as markdown.
 Because markdown is indentation-sensitive, it is important to always indent the descriptions to the level of the original node.
-This following example of a concern is correctly indented:
+This following example of a issue is correctly indented:
 ```
-concern test {
+issue test {
-    summary "CONCERN!"
+    summary "ISSUE!"
     description "

-    # This is concerning.
+    # This is severe.

-    **Very concerning!**
+    **Very severe!**

     *Or is it?*